-Accountability: The Communications and Projects Officer is accountable to the Chief Executive.
+Accountability: the Development Officer will be accountable to the Chief Executive.

-- Manage the Foundation social media accounts, keeping them updated with relevant news, images and posts.
+- Support the maintenance of the Foundation social media accounts, keeping them updated with relevant news, images and posts.

-- Manage the website, updating frequently with content and serving as point of contact with the website management company.
+- Support the maintenance of the website, updating frequently with content and serving as point of contact with the website manager.

 - Copywriting and digital content creation.

-- Support the COO where required in monitoring the progress of key projects and initiatives.
+- Support the Chief Executive in monitoring the progress of key projects and initiatives.

 - Maintain contact lists and databases.